bbauska/LFS170x/readme.md

 This process of building agreement among a group of mutually distrusting participants is a benefit of blockchain consensus.

-<h4>Blockchain Features: Encryption</h4>
+<h3>Blockchain Features: Encryption</h3>
-Encryption and cryptography are combined with blockchain technology to assure the information on the blockchain is authentic.
+Encryption and cryptography are combined with blockchain technology to assure the information on the blockchain is authentic. <br/>

 In our previous real-world example, the music sharing companies not only had legal issues from copyright infringement, they also could not solve the data integrity problem.

 Music downloaded from these platforms was only as reliable as the anonymous person storing and sending it.

 The data had no integrity.

 Cryptography and blockchain offer a secure way to prove something is authentic.

 Instead of relying on third-party, trust is put into cryptographic algorithms that prove the provenance and authenticity of an attestation.

-<h4>Blockchain Features: Programable</h4>
+<h3>Blockchain Features: Programable</h3>
-Some blockchains offer an additional feature, smart contracts, that impose logic into the system.
+Some blockchains offer an additional feature, <i>smart contracts</i>, that impose logic into the system. <br/>

 If you think of the Bitcoin blockchain as a calculator recording financial transactions, you can think of these blockchains as computers.

-The first of these blockchains is Ethereum, created by Vitalik Buterin, Joe Lubin and team.
+The first of these blockchains is <b><i>Ethereum</i></b>, created by Vitalik Buterin, Joe Lubin and team.

 Ethereum runs the EVM, Ethereum Virtual Machine, which has the ability to impose digital agreements or smart contracts.

 A smart contract is a program that runs on a blockchain that can impose contractual agreements.